-5.2 Some Words about Implementation
+5.1 Some Words about Implementation

-Our basic skeletonization and pruning procedure, Beris, is encapsulated into a C + + class ($B_G_Skeletonization$).
-Some assumptions about the maximum number of shape boundary points in a shape boundary have been made in order to improve the efficiency, considering images of a 320x240 resolution, but apart from that, the code is not optimized at all.
+Our basic skeletonization and pruning procedure, Beris, is encapsulated into a C + + class $(B_G_Skeletonization)$.
+Some assumptions about the maximum number of shape boundary points in a shape boundary have been made in order to improve the efficiency, considering images of a 320x240 resolution, besides that, the code is not optimized at all.
 This class makes use of the Open Source Computer Vision (OpenCV) library.
-We have used the Voronoi Tessellation function implementation in this library, as well as some other functions for shape boundary point sequence extraction, image visualization and low level image processing.
-Our implementation requires a shape to be connected, but it can be complex, i.e. have holes on it.
-If a hole area is less than a threshold, it is discarded for the skeleton computation.
-The output of the procedure in this class is the shape skeleton drawn in an image, like in the right column of figure ??.
-This prototype has been used to compute the skeletons in figures ?? and ??.
+We have used the Voronoi Tessellation function implementation provided in this library, as well as some other functions for shape boundary point sequence extraction, image visualization and low level image processing.
+Our implementation requires a shape to be connected, but it can have holes in it.
+If a hole's area is less than a threshold, it is discarded for the skeleton computation.
+The output of the implemented procedure is the shape skeleton drawn in an image, like the ones in the right column of figure 4.3.
+This prototype implementation has been used to compute the skeletons in figures 4.3 and 4.1.

-We have also included an implementation of the graph computation procedure described in section 4.3.
+We have also included an implementation of the graph computation procedure described in section 5.3.
 Theoretically, obtaining the skeleton graph from the skeleton is a trivial task.
 But in practice, the discrete space introduces several problems: distinguishing between branch and joint points is not trivial and neither it is to follow a skeleton branch from end to end, due to 8-connectivity limitations.

 For the tests involving the algorithm in [6], Bai, we have used the Matlab code implementation of their algorithm, publicly available at [5].
-A problem of this implementation is that it cannot deal with holes in the shapes, it ignores them for the skeleton computation.
+A problem of this implementation is that it cannot deal with holes in the shapes, ignoring them for the skeleton computation.